The distortion coefficient in a rectangular isometric projection is equal to. Isometric projection

 (dimetria)

-Dimetry is obtained with the same inclination to the axonometric plane of the coordinate planes xOy and yOz, therefore, the distortion indicators along the x and z axes are the same and equal to 0.94, and along the y axis - 0.47.
-Using in practice the given distortion indicators (1 each for the x and z axes and 0.5 for the y axis), the dimetry is performed on an enlarged scale
+Dimetry is obtained with the same inclination to the axonometric plane of the coordinate planes xOy and yOz, therefore the distortion indicators along the x and z axes are the same and equal to 0.94, and along the y axis - 0.47.
+Using in practice the given distortion indicators (1 each for the x and z axes and 0.5 for the y axis), dimetry is performed on an enlarged scale.

 ratio 1.06:1.